 You could potentially have your tax refund garnished to go towards offsetting your student loan debt.
 If implemented, it happens automatically so that you don’t have a chance to access any of those tax returns.

-The government can also begin to garnish your wages to begin collecting on your student loans.
+The government can also begin to garnish your wages.
 In fact, they can take out as much as 15% of your paycheck, which will certainly have a big impact on your monthly budget.